node-red/designs/designs/flow-testing/README.md

 [H.N.]
 Node-RED provides command line option for running test suitesfor CLI testing.
 `-t test1,test2,...` runs test suites `test1`, `test2`, ....

+## Extending Actions

+Flow testing supports addition of test actions using [plugin mechanism]([designs/plugins.md at master · node-red/designs · GitHub](https://github.com/node-red/designs/blob/master/designs/plugins.md)).
+It would be useful for adding actions:

+- testing files,

+- taking screenshot of Node-RED editor,

+- testing GUI interactions,

+- ...

+### Extensions & GUI Testing

+See the following [design notes](GUI-test.md) for extending the flow test plugin and adding actions for GUI testing.

 ## Concerns

 - How to test dashboard nodes from flow testing? (it may be impossible)